About Critical Infrastructure Resilience

 Industry, led by the portfolio department, for each of the eight Sector Resilience Networks develop a Sector Resilience Plan.
 Sector Resilience Plans provide the government with the status of, and continuous improvement arrangements for, each critical infrastructure sector’s overall resilience.
 From these, Victoria’s Critical infrastructure All Sectors Resilience Report is developed and publicly released to provide the community with a high-level whole-of-state summary of the resilience of Victoria’s critical infrastructure sectors.

-Download the legislation - Part 7A of the of the Emergency Management Act (Emergency Management Amendment (Critical Infrastructure Resilience) Act 2014) (PDF)
+View Part 7A of the of the Emergency Management Act (External link) (Emergency Management Amendment (Critical Infrastructure Resilience) Act 2014).

 The Regulations are sub-ordinate legislation that support implementation of the legislation.
 The Regulations prescribe a minimum set of standards for emergency risk management planning, exercise management and audit processes.

-Download the Emergency Management (Critical Infrastructure Resilience) Regulations 2015 (PDF)
+View the Emergency Management (Critical Infrastructure Resilience) Regulations 2015 (External link).

-Download the Ministerial Guidelines for Critical Infrastructure Resilience (PDF 1MB)
+Download the Ministerial Guidelines for Critical Infrastructure Resilience.

 Critical Infrastructure All Sectors Resilience Report